A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Experiments and Discussion

 \subsection{Implementation details}

 All experiments were conducted using PyTorch on a single NVIDIA GeForce RTX 3090 GPU with 24GB of RAM.
 The stochastic gradient descent algorithm was used to train all the models under consideration with a learning rate of $0.01$, momentum of $0.9$, weight decay of $0.0005$, and a batch size of $10$.
-The batch size is reduced to $6$ when ViT-H is applied to meet the memory limit.
-Basic data augmentation techniques, including random rotation and flipping, are applied after sample collection with the sliding window.
+The batch size is reduced to $4$ when ViT-H is applied to meet the memory limit.
+All models were trained for a total of $50$ epochs, with each epoch comprising $1000$ batches.
+Basic data augmentation techniques, including random rotation and flipping, are applied after sample collection with the sliding window of size $256 \times 256$.
+For MMAdapter, the down projection ratio is set to $0.25$.
+For MMLoRA, we follow the low-rank value in \citep{hu2021lora} as $4$.
+More details can be found in \href{https://github.com/sstary/SSRS}{https://github.com/sstary/SSRS}.

 To assess the semantic segmentation performance on multimodal remote sensing data, we use overall accuracy (OA), mean F1 score (mF1), and mean intersection over union (mIoU).
-These standard metrics enable a fair comparison between the proposed MANet and other state-of-the-art methods.
+These standard metrics enable a fair comparison between the proposed MFNet and other state-of-the-art methods.
 Specifically, OA evaluates both foreground classes and the background class, while mF1 and mIoU are calculated for the five foreground classes.